-Step 6- Start building a song list and singing pronto: Tap the tablet screen and it should light up.
+Step 6- Start building a song list pronto: Tap the tablet screen and it should light up.
 The display should be similar to the image below:

 Although foreign language interfaces are available at most karaoke places, the English menu layout is usually drastically different and lacks helpful pictographs.
 For that reason, I personally find it much easier and faster to navigate the Japanese menus.
 Challenging yourself not to use the English menu may also help you pick up new Japanese words or kanji.